RaghuVardhan30/AutoML-Smart-Prediction/README.md

 The prediction functionality is implemented in: src/predict.py
 The module:
-1. Loads the trained model.
+- Loads the trained model.
-2. Accepts student information.
+- Accepts student information.
-3. Creates a Pandas DataFrame.
+- Creates a Pandas DataFrame.
-4. Checks the required features.
+- Checks the required features.
-5. Passes the data through the trained PyCaret pipeline.
+-Passes the data through the trained PyCaret pipeline.
-6. Generates the predicted final grade.
+- Generates the predicted final grade.
-7. Returns the grade rounded to two decimal places.
+- Returns the grade rounded to two decimal places.
 Example:
 Predicted Grade: 10.73 / 20
 11. Streamlit Application